intel/light-model-transformer/tests/model_zoo/README.md

-# Testing custom tf2 op using intel AI model zoo
+# Testing custom tf2 op using Model Zoo for Intel® Architecture
 ## Introduction

-Quick tutorial on how to test accuracy of a model with a custom bert operator using intel AI model zoo
+Quick tutorial on how to test accuracy of a model with a custom bert operator using Model Zoo for Intel® Architecture

 ## Creating frozen graph and modifying it.